gbeto21/TheUltimateReduxCourse/README.md

-# TheUltimateReduxCourse
+# The Ultimate Redux Course
-Repo from the Udemy Course
+Repo from the Udemy Course [The Ultimate Redux Course](https://www.udemy.com/course/the-ultimate-redux-course-state-management-library)